enqueuer-land/enqueuer/README.md

 - Built in assertion library to verify response data coming from/going to your services
 - Easily extensible behavior through third party [plugins](http://github.com/enqueuer-land/plugins-list), including your own [custom ones](https://github.com/enqueuer-land/plugin-scaffold)
 - CLI is easy to add to your team's existing CI pipelines
+- Act and react on you system under test
-- Places tests front and center
+- Place tests front and center

 Welcome to the enqueuer world.